FACT FOCUS

 established in 2015 serves as an important platform for

-years, the initiative has helped numerous countries build
+the years, the initiative has helped numerous countries

-capacity in nearly 20 prominent fields, including public
+build capacity in nearly 20 prominent fields, including

-information, is now known globally as the Taiwan Model.
+sharing of information, is now known globally as the

-Its success, as well as donations of masks and other
+Taiwan Model.
+Its success, as well as donations of masks

-medical supplies to over 80 countries, has opened the
+and other medical supplies to over 80 countries, has

-door for the country to collaborate closely with natural
+opened the door for the country to collaborate closely

 Widely celebrated for saving lives and strengthening